drseg/swift-fsm/README.md

 ### Swift 6 Language Mode

-This project is dominated by its need to capture functions from the client’s code, and execute them within Swift FSM.
-The concurrency rules introduced through the latter part of Swift 5 evolution, and finalised with Swift 6, have increasingly restricted the ways in which this can be done in order to reduce the possibility of data races.
+This project is dominated by its need to capture client functions.
+The concurrency rules introduced through the latter part of Swift 5 evolution have increasingly restricted the ways in which this can be done in order to prevent of data races.

-The rules themselves have not been consistent, with Swift 5.10 behaving more restrictively than Swift 6.0 in some cases.
+The rules have not been consistent, with Swift 5.10 behaving more restrictively than Swift 6.0 in some cases.
 Because of this, Swift FSM is only guaranteed to work as intended when using Swift 6 Language Mode.

-Using Swift 5 Language Mode will work in many situations, however cannot be guaranteed across the board.
+Using Swift 5 Language Mode will likely work, however is not guaranteed.

 ### Exposed Internals

 In order to build up the syntax, each of the methods declared in `SyntaxBuilder` and `ExpandedSyntaxBuilder` needs to return an intermediate object used by the FSM to chain together each entry in the transition table.
 ‘Something’ has to be output by each call to `|`, even though that something is irrelevant to the user.

-These intermediate ‘somethings’ therefore have to have their declarations marked `public`, even though they are purely internal implementation details.
-Their implementations are marked `internal` and should not be accessible or modifiable, and their status as entirely internal concerns is also indicated by their containing namespace `SwiftFSM.Internal`.

-Nonetheless, you may see reference to some of these objects in compilation errors and autocomplete suggestions, which can unfortunately add unavoidable clutter.
+Though their implementations are marked `internal` and should not be accessible or modifiable, you may see reference to some of these objects in compilation errors and autocomplete suggestions.

 ## Code Quality

 Swift FSM is written using test driven development, and as a non-UI framework maintains a requirement of 100% code coverage.
 Coverage does not guarantee test quality, however _lack_ of coverage does guarantee _lack_ of test quality.
-As a DSL, it is particularly heavily tested, as can be seen in the \~4:1 ratio of test code lines to production code lines.

-The exception to the ‘100%’ rule is code that is not executed - Swift’s rejection of abstract classes and methods in favour of protocols still requires the `fatalError("subclasses must implement")` pattern where protocols either won’t do the job or won’t do it cleanly.
+The exception to the ‘100%’ rule is code that is not executed - Swift’s rejection of abstract classes still requires the `fatalError("subclasses must implement")` pattern where protocols either won’t do the job or won’t do it cleanly.

-This tends not to occur in untested/untestable production code, but testability does sometimes force this pattern in the absence of any other reasonable solution.
-Nonetheless, the project still tries to respect Swift’s accepted practices wherever possible, including encapsulation and immutability, and wherever those practices do not impact testability and do not create duplication.
-Where they do, testability and deduplication always win.
+Nonetheless, the project still tries to respect standard Swift’s practices wherever possible, and wherever those practices do not impact testability or create duplication.
+If so, testability and deduplication always win.
 Over time, the goal is to refactor ‘non-Swifty’ solutions to ‘Swiftier’ solutions when a reasonable opportunity to do so presents itself.

-If you inspect the coverage statistics, you should find that unexecuted lines should be the only lines that are not covered - if you do encounter executed code that is not covered, please file an issue, as lack of coverage is a serious bug and process failure.
+If you do encounter executed code that is not covered by tests, please file an issue, as lack of coverage is a serious bug and process failure.